nicm42/nicm42/README.md

 - 🔭 I’m currently deciding which project to work on next
 - 🌱 I’m currently learning Node and Express
-- ⚡ I’m currently satisfying my curiosity about Golang
+- ⚡ I’m currently satisfying my curiosity about PHP

 ---